skydostoyev/xorCrypto/README.md

 # xorCrypto
 With this library, you can encrypt text in UTF8 format using a password.

+Note that:
+Max input size:32MB
-However, please note that the password must consist of characters that are one byte each.
+The password must consist of characters that are one byte each.
-(Max input size:32MB)

 ```
 String encrypted = encrypt("text in utf8 format","password");
 String text = decrypt(encrypted,"password");